Kapyjengi/WalkInEvents/README.md

-# WalkIn-Events
+# Walk-In-Events

-Full-stack solution, where react-build is included in node-backend and published to heroku using script in node-roject's package.json
+Full-stack solution, where react-build is included in node-backend and published to heroku using script in node-project's package.json

 ## Developing React in localhost